Graduate Certificate Programs

 Graduate certificate programs as described in the SUNY Guidelines, may be proposed for any post-baccalaureate curriculum that does not lead to a degree (i.e., a master’s or doctorate).
 The Graduate Certificate shows great variation in the number of credits required, but its salient feature is that all courses involved must be applicable to a registered graduate degree program.
 Students may be enrolled directly into the Graduate Certificate program or may be drawn from those enrolled in master’s or doctoral degree programs.
 Because the courses are part of registered graduate degree programs and the faculty is affiliated with such programs, graduate certificate proposals typically follow an abbreviated review process.
 In general, graduate certificate proposals are not required to go through the Letter of Intent or external review stages that graduate degree program proposals are subject to.
 Step-by-step procedures – Approvals implied at all steps.

-- A Proposal to establish a Graduate Certificate Program is prepared according to SUNY Guidelines and directed from the originating department or committee to the school or college dean.
+- A Proposal to establish a Graduate Certificate Program is prepared according to SUNY Guidelines using Form 2C at SUNY Forms for Academic Program Planning and directed from the originating department or committee to the school or college dean.

 - The school or college dean may seek consideration of the Proposal by a school/college governance body.